sagemathinc/cocalc-doc/source/teaching-create-course.rst

      "Reconfigure all projects" at lower right in Configuration

 #########################
-What do the students get?
+What do the Students Get?
 #########################

 On being invited to a course, each student will have a project created for them in their CoCalc account that corresponds to that course.
 Each project will have you and the course Teaching assistants set as collaborators.